bhattgauravNIT/SystemDesign/HLD/02_ZeroToInfinity/03_DNSCaching.md

 1) A -> Stores IPV4 address for named domains
 2) AAAA -> Stores IPV6 address for named domains
 3) CNAME -> connanical name like www.google.com and google.com are same
+4) MX( mail exchange ) record -> Specifies the email server responsible for receiving email corresponding to a domain
+5) NX record -> Specifies the authoritative server corresponding to a domain name
+6) Text record -> Stores text data corresponding to a domain name.

 If the user clears the cache of his browser then before the TTL even these DNS cache can get removed.